 When most people think about volunteer opportunities for phlebotomists, they think about volunteering for the Red Cross.
 There’s a good chance you’ve seen or gone to a community blood drive before.
 Most of them are through the American Red Cross.

 The Red Cross does have phlebotomy employees.
 They usually make around $14/hr.
-But, they are always looking for volunteers thanks to the high demand of blood drives around the country.
+But, they are always looking for volunteers thanks to the high demand for blood drives around the country.

 As a blood drive volunteer, you can technically be ‘on call’ for local blood drives in your community.
 You can make your own schedule, signing up to work for different drives when you want.